alabella19/parsimony_allele_age_calculations/README.md

 The script will create an xmfa for EACH ALLELE for the variant positions provided.
 The xmfa files will be split into a manageable size

+This file will also throw errors when alleles/variants are skipped.
+In the files provided you can see a number of these examples.

+"Skipping rs rs200178552 because SNP bases do not match rs200178552 allele 1: -	allele 2: A	human_test is g"

+Error because there was no information in Multiz alignment:

+"Skipping rs rs181386845 because SNP bases do not match rs181386845 allele 1: 	allele 2: 	human_test is G"

 ### Execution
 ```bash